lelit/pglast/docs/ast.rst

    .. attribute:: intoClause
       :type: IntoClause*

-      target for SELECT INTO
+      Target for SELECT INTO

    .. attribute:: targetList
       :type: tuple

-      the target list (of ResTarget)
+      The target list (of ResTarget)

    .. attribute:: fromClause
       :type: tuple

-      the FROM clause
+      The FROM clause

    .. attribute:: whereClause
       :type: Node